 - Store: in the fridge for up to 1-2 weeks, or slice and individually wrap slices in foil and store in the freezer for a month.

-I have a hunch if you’ve enjoyed the tastes of my other gluten free breads like Rye Flaxseed Loaf, Golden Savory Cake, Zucchini Bread, and Grain Free Banana Bread…you’ll like this one.
+I have a hunch if you’ve enjoyed the tastes of my other gluten free bread like Rye Flaxseed Loaf, Golden Savory Cake, Zucchini Bread, and Grain Free Banana Bread…you’ll like this one.
 Neh, you’ll LOVE this one ’cause it’s the best.
+I used this pan to bake the bread it and it’s easy to clean.

 You tell me…